reshiramv56/tts_repo/README.md

 ---

 ## Conclusion
 Although Chatterbox-TTS-Extended offers **fast generation and extensive voice customization**, its **lack of strict language control**, **poor Japanese support**, and **frequent misinterpretation of Japanese text as Mandarin** make it unsuitable for Japanese TTS applications.

-In particular, it is **not suitable for a predetermined interview automation system**, where:
+It is **not suitable for a predetermined interview automation system**, where language accuracy, consistency, and deployment control are critical.
-- Language correctness is critical
-- Output must be intelligible and consistent
-- Offline or controlled deployment is required

-Chatterbox-TTS-Extended may be better suited for:
-- English-centric applications
-- Experimental or demo systems
-- Scenarios where language precision is not critical

 ---

 ## Summary Statement
 > Despite strong customization and performance advantages, Chatterbox-TTS-Extended is not viable for Japanese TTS due to unreliable language detection and unintelligible output.